What is a Fleur de Lis tummy tuck?

-Fleur de Lis tummy tuck, also known as an FDL tummy tuck, is major skin reduction surgery when compared with a traditional abdominoplasty.
+Fleur de Lis tummy tuck, also known as an FDL tummy tuck, is a major skin reduction surgery when compared with a traditional abdominoplasty.
 A traditional tummy tuck is designed to remove excess skin from the lower part of the abdomen.
 A Fleur de Lis tummy tuck is designed to tighten the skin of the entire abdominal area.
 A full tummy tuck removes excess skin in a horizontal vector.
 A Fleur de Lis procedure is ideal for removing excess skin affecting both horizontal and vertical directions.
 The name ‘Fleur de Lis’ is used to describe the shape of the abdominal region that the surgeon will tighten.

 An FDL tummy tuck is an excellent procedure for patients who have developed sagging skin affecting the upper part of the abdomen, which extends into the sides in addition to skin laxity affecting the lower abdomen.
 A Fleur de Lis tummy tuck is also known as a vertical abdominoplasty and can achieve a sculpted and tighter abdominal appearance compared with traditional tummy tuck surgery.